Artificial-Intelligence-Computer-Vision/ML_Traffic_sign_classification/README.md

 1. Do some more research in classification

-2. Finish object localization and detection fast
+2. Finish object localization and object detection

-3. Object Segmentation
+3. Image Segmentation, Panoptic Segmentation, Keypoint Detection

-4. Use transfer learning for the different categories
+4. Use transfer learning for the different categories or for more pictures

 5. Use RL for image learning with new input image while it is detecting and localizing and gaining new data, with transfer learning